 The French language remains in a vulnerable position nationally.
 Despite Quebec’s strong Francophone majority and the successes of the Official Languages Act, calls for more support are still being heard from Francophone communities outside of Quebec.
 Inside la belle province, the Charter of the French Language (also known as Bill 101) has provided important supports for the vitality of the language.
 At the same time, English-speakers in Quebec often feel that their identity isn’t understood or valued by the province’s Francophone majority.

 The modernization of the Official Languages Act has been a hot topic of conversation throughout the country.
 In March 2019, the Government of Canada announced it would be reviewing the law, which was last updated in 1988.
-Consultations were held and a summary report was published in June 2019.
+Consultations were held and a summary report - will open in a new tab was published in June 2019.
 It shows that Canadians want the Act to be modernized in a way that protects existing rights while supporting the vitality of Canada’s official languages.

 Reconciliation in action: The case for Indigenous languages